Ben Flower: 2013

-In 2013 he established himself as a first-choice player and was a member of the team that won the 2013 Challenge Cup Final with victory over Hull F.C. at Wembley Stadium.
+In 2013, he established himself as a first-choice player and was a member of the team that won the 2013 Challenge Cup Final with victory over Hull F.C. at Wembley Stadium.

 He played in the 2013 Super League Grand Final victory over the Warrington Wolves at Old Trafford.

 Lance Hohaia incident

 On 11 October 2014 Flower became the first player to be sent off in a Super League Grand Final after being shown a red card in the second minute of the match for twice punching Lance Hohaia of St Helens in the face, including once while Hohaia was lying on the ground.
 Wigan went on to lose the match after playing with a man down for 78 minutes.
 Flower was subsequently given a six-month ban by the RFL disciplinary committee, the longest in the competition's history for an on-field act.
-Hohaia retired from rugby league on 29 April 2015, citing recurrent concussion symptoms as the reason and lack of support from St Helens medical staff.
+Hohaia retired from rugby league on 29 April 2015, citing recurrent concussion symptoms as the reason.